dpauld/neuro-arbor/README.md

-## 🌿 Neuro-Arbor -
+## 🌿 Neuro-Arbor - Growing the brain with the seed of logic.
-Practice repository for training problem-solving skills, DSA, and LeetCode.
+Welcome to my neuro-arbor, a repository dedicated to the cultivation of mental "branches" through problem-solving and algorithmic training.
+This is where I store my daily practice, focusing on Data Structures (DSA), LeetCode, and the expansion of my problem-solving capacity.

 ## 📂 Project Structure

+'''
 📂 neuro-arbor
  ├── 📂 roots/               # Data Structures (The Foundation)
  │    ├── arrays/